paulscottrobson/neo6502-documents/neo6502/docs/reference/basic.md

 Neo6502 is a clean machine, rather like the Sharp machines in the 1980s.
 When BASIC is not running it has no effect on anything, nor does the firmware.
 It is not like a Commodore 64 (for example) where changing some zero page locations can cause crashes.

 However, BASIC does make use of zero page.
-At the time of writing this is memory locations \$10-\$41.
+At the time of writing this is memory locations $10-$41.

 These can however be used in machine code programs called via SYS.
 Only 4 bytes of that usage is system critical (the line pointer and the stack pointer), those are saved on the stack by SYS, so even if you overwrite them it does not matter.

 However, you can't use this range to store intermediate values *between* sys calls.
-It is advised that you work usage backwards from \$FF (as BASIC is developed forwards from \$10).
+It is advised that you work usage backwards from $FF (as BASIC is developed forwards from $10).
 It is very unlikely that these will meet in the middle.

-\$00 and \$01 are used on BASIC boot (and maybe other languages later) but this should not affect anything.
+$00 and $01 are used on BASIC boot (and maybe other languages later) but this should not affect anything.

-\newpage

 ## Basic Commands (Graphics)